Discover more from Inspired as F**k

 … if you want to be.

-I just finished Stephen King’s book 11/22/63.
-It’s about a man who goes back in time to stop the Kennedy assassination.
-In stories like that, someone always brings up the butterfly effect, so-called because supposedly a butterfly flapping its wings can subtly influence air and weather, eventually accumulating in a hurricane halfway around the globe.
+I just finished Stephen King's book 11/22/63.
+It's about a man who goes back in time to stop the Kennedy assassination.
+In stories like that, someone always brings up the butterfly effect, so called because supposedly a butterfly flapping its wings can subtly influence air and weather, the aggregate eventually accumulating to become a hurricane halfway around the globe.

 In time-travel stories, the butterfly effect says that tiny changes in the past might cause big changes in the future.
 Like how stepping on a bug in prehistoric times might cause Ned Flanders to become the unquestioned lord and master of the universe in the present day.

-But it’s true, the butterfly effect.
-It’s true in simple human relationships.
-My mother and father shaped who I became, who I’m still becoming.
-They guided my morals and my attitude… but they wouldn’t be who they are if not for their parents, and their parents wouldn’t be who they are if not for their own.
-And that doesn’t even take into account the many of you I’ve met who’ve influenced me.
-And your parents.
+That’s sci-fi, but it's true … the butterfly effect.
+It's true in simple human relationships.
+My mother and father shaped who I became, who I'm still becoming.
+They guided my values and my attitude … but they wouldn't be who they are if not for their parents, and their parents wouldn't be who they are if not for their own.
+And that doesn't even take into account the many non-parental people I've met who've influenced me.
+And their parents.
 And their parents.

 My wife and I met by the chancest of encounters.
-One minute of difference in our respective timelines and we wouldn’t have met.
-My kids wouldn’t be here.
-Whoever they go on to become wouldn’t exist.
-Whoever they will eventually influence wouldn’t be influenced.
-Whoever those people influence wouldn’t be influenced.
+One minute of difference in our respective timelines and we wouldn't have met.
+My kids wouldn't be here.
+Whoever they go on to become and to influence wouldn't be influenced.
+And obviously, whoever those people would influence wouldn't end up influenced.

-If you had been removed from history’s equation, how different would the lives of those around you be?
+The question, then, is: How much does your butterfly effect matter?
+If you’d been removed from history's equation, how different would the lives of those around you be?

-If the answer is “not that much,” then you’re doing it wrong.
+If the answer is "not very much," you're doing it wrong.

-Time ticks on, and you’re only here for a blink.
-In one sense, you can’t make a difference.
-But in another sense, you can make a huge difference… as long as you don’t worry about having a direct line of sight, about saying that YOU, specifically, caused THIS.
-If you influence who you can, you’ll never know what that might mean in a thousand years, if you have a little bit of faith.
+Time ticks on, and you're only here for a blink.
+In one sense, you can't make a difference.
+But in another sense, you can make a huge difference … as long as you don't care about having direct line of sight, about being able to pinpoint the specific way in which you, specifically, will end up causing some yet-unknown thing.
+If you influence who you can, the truth is you'll probably never know what that might mean.
+But that’s not to say your actions won’t cause meaningful ripples in a thousand years, if you can learn to have a little bit of faith.

 But that's very, very different from saying that you aren't shaping the future.